uniphix000/segmentor/README.md

 AAA_segment
-a simple segment written by h&q.
+is a simple segment written by h&q.